Using Financial Aid and Loans to Study Abroad

 - Financial aid that can be used abroad: Federal Pell Grant, Federal SEOG Grant, State Grants, R.I.
 Children’s Crusade, ACG Grant, SMART Grant, Federal Stafford Loan, Federal Perkins Loan, and Alternative Loans.

 - Letter of Approval: You must get approval for your study abroad program from the Director of Study Abroad.
-The Director (Dr. Gale Goodwin Gomez email@example.com) needs to send an email verifying that you are going abroad to James Dorian in the Records Office and to Nancy Bessette in the Office of Student Financial Aid.
+The Director (Dr. Olga Juzyn firstname.lastname@example.org ) needs to send an email verifying that you are going abroad to James Dorian in the Records Office and to Nancy Bessette in the Office of Student Financial Aid and.

 - Budget: You must submit an estimated budget to the Office of Student Financial Aid.
 This budget should be broken down into categories: tuition, fees, housing, food, books, transportation while abroad, plane tickets and other miscellaneous expenses.